-Below I’ve made a list of all the things you should do to make your Pinterest look professional, so you can get more followers and blog traffic.
+Below I’ve made a list of all the things you should do to make your Pinterest look aesthetic, so you can get more followers, and build your Pinterest account!

 HOW TO MAKE YOUR PINTEREST LOOK PROFESSIONAL